RGO hand grenade

-The RGO hand grenade (Ручная Граната Наступательная) is a defensive Soviet fragmentation hand grenade introduced mid 1980s alongside the RGN during the Soviet-Afghan War to replace the earlier F-1, RG-42, and RGD-5 hand grenades, which proved to be inadequate in the mountains of Afghanistan.
+The RGO hand grenade (Ручная Граната Оборонительная) is a defensive Soviet fragmentation hand grenade introduced mid 1980s alongside the RGN during the Soviet–Afghan War to replace the earlier F-1, RG-42, and RGD-5 hand grenades, which proved to be inadequate in the mountains of Afghanistan.

 Design

 It consists of a double layered steel pre-fragmented body.
 Unlike the two-part hemispherical RGN, the RGO is made up of 4 quadrants: the upper hemispheres are internally segmented to provide fragmentation and are covered by a smooth exterior, while the lower hemispheres are segmented in a diamond-pattern cross-hatching in the outer shell that provides additional fragmentation.

 It uses the UDZS dual action fuze (also used on the RGN), which has both impact and time delay functions.
 The impact fuze arms after a pyrotechnic delay of 1 to 1.8 seconds.
 If the impact fuze has not triggered the grenade after 3.2 to 4.2 seconds a second pyrotechnic delay triggers the grenade, allowing this grenade to be thrown to produce an airburst over a target area, if necessary.
 The RGO is designed to detonate when it hits any kind of terrain including sand, snow, or water.
 It also works reliably under extreme temperatures ranging from -50-50 C.

 The RGO contains 90 g of A-IX-1 (96% RDX and 4% wax) explosive.
 The fragments produced by the grenade upon detonation generate a lethal radius of between 6 m and 20 m.
 The RGO is capable of spreading fragments to a radius of 100 m from the point of detonation.

 According to Jane's, the grenade can be thrown to a distance of 30-40 m, while Russian sources gives a throwing distance of 40-50 m.